raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 * Primefaces generates unique/incomprehensible ```id``` and ```name``` combinations for the form fields.

 #### Implications
-- Again, this makes css/js more difficult and does not allow easy use of modern testing tools.
+- Again, this makes custom css/js more difficult and does not allow easy use of modern testing tools.

 **Bottom Line**:
-  1. Cannot use standard automated testing tools
+  1. Cannot use standard automated testing tools without considerable extra programming
     - Kevin and Elda had to abandon use of Sauce Labs last summer because of this
-  2. More difficult to develop HTML/JS/CSS
+  2. More difficult to develop (and debug) HTML/JS/CSS
   3. **More money spent on development and bug testing**
-  4. **Unusual constraints/stress placed on Designers and QA staff**
+  4. **Unusual constraints/stress placed on Designers and QA**

 ## (3) No Peer Usage, Cut off from the rest of the web community